What is CI/CD software?

 Parallel execution

 CI/CD software supports parallel execution, which allows teams to run multiple tests and build processes simultaneously.
 This feature considerably reduces the time required to validate code changes and complete deployments.
-Parallel execution leverages hardware and cloud resources efficiently, optimizing the entire Continuous Integration and delivery pipeline.
+Parallel execution uses hardware and cloud resources efficiently, optimizing the entire Continuous Integration and delivery pipeline.

 Adopting parallel execution minimizes bottlenecks, enabling faster feedback loops and accelerating feature delivery.
 It ensures comprehensive test coverage within shorter timeframes, substantially improving software reliability.
 By executing tasks in parallel, teams can speed up their development cycles.